 Using paint pots with lids helps to avoid spills and providing paint brushes in an assortment of sizes, including big decorators paint brushes, invites different styles of drawing and writing.

-4. Clipboards: A practical way to promote literacy outside is to have a stash of clipboards and pencils piled up near the door, ready for action.
+4. Clipboards: A practical way to promote literacy outside is to have a stash of clipboards and pencils (affiliate links) piled up near the door, ready for action.
 The boards provide a sturdy base for writing and so are easily taken out and about in the garden, to the beach, the woods or wherever you’re playing outside.
 No Time for Flashcards has a great DIY travel clipboard you could make.

 Add some big cushions for lounging on and a pile of books.
 Choose some great outdoor themed stories and also information books on plants and animals, so the young scientists can read up on the nature they observe outside.